Excel Add-Ins (2007, 2010, 2013, 2016)

 Add-ins are different extensions of excel which when enabled they activate when the excel is started and a user can use its functions, excel has various different add-ins and they are in the options section of the file tab, the first box shows the enabled add-ins in the system and if the user wants to enable more add-ins we need to click on manage add-ins.

 Add-In looks like a new word if you do not have any idea of additional excel features.
 Excel Add-in is nothing but additional features and options added to your existing Microsoft Excel.
-Adding additional functions to your will help you in terms new features advantages.
+Adding additional functions to you will help you in terms of new features advantages.
 I would say Add-in is a kind of custom function that increases the power of Excel.

 Some of the Add-ins are readily available in excel but are hidden in default excel.
 Some of the most important add-ins are Solver, Data Analysis (Analysis Tool pack), Analysis Tool Pack VBA.